What are dental implants?

-Dental implants are tooth root shaped titanium devices, which are placed into the bone once occupied by a tooth.
-Once positioned, under sterile conditions at the practice, bone fuses to the implant surface in a process known as osseointegration.
+Dental implants are tooth root-shaped titanium devices, which are placed into the bone once occupied by a tooth.
+Once positioned, under sterile conditions at the Jersey-based practice, bone fuses to the implant surface in a process known as osseointegration.
 The procedure is carried out under local anaesthetic and although some soreness afterwards can be expected, this is usually minimal.

 The main advantages of dental implants are that if kept healthy they are permanent and the adjacent teeth are not touched in any way.
 Dental implant treatment is extremely predictable with success rates in excess of 95% and is now seen as the ideal solution and first choice for replacing missing teeth.

-What are the Benefits and Risks of Treatment?
+What are the Benefits and Risks of Dental Implants?

 An implant can fail at any time, immediately after surgery, or later when it has been restored.
 The reasons for failure are not always clear, but it is usually possible to correct the problem by removing the implant and starting again after a period of healing.